Algebraic groups over free and hyperbolic groups: Classification of the underlying variety

 By Proposition \ref{prop_freeprod}, the Grushko decomposition of $L_V$ relative to $\Gamma$ has the form $L_V=L_V^0*\bbF_r$ with $\Gamma\subset L_{V}^0$.
 Thus, the subgraph $\Lambda_{0}\subset \Lambda$ spanned by vertices and edges with non-trivial vertex or edge group is connected, with $\pi_1(\Lambda_0)=L_{V}^0$.
 By Lemma \ref{lem_homogene}, the rigid group of $\Lambda_0$ containing $\Gamma$ is equal to $\Gamma$.
 We denote by $v_\Gamma$ the corresponding vertex of $\Lambda_0$.

-By Theorem \ref{thm_noQH}, $\Lambda_0$ has no vertex of surface type, and by Theorem \ref{thm_norigid} it has no rigid vertex except $v_\Gamma$.
+By Theorem \ref{thm_noQH} and Theorem \ref{thm_norigid}, $\Lambda_0$ has no vertex of surface type and no rigid vertex except $v_\Gamma$.
 Thus, $v_\Gamma$ is the only vertex of $\Lambda_0$ with non-abelian stabilizer.
 Moreover, since the Bass-Serre tree of $\Lambda_0$ is a tree of cylinders, it is bipartite between abelian and non-abelian vertices.
 It follows that every abelian vertex $v$ of $\Lambda_0$ is adjacent to $v_\Gamma$, and by Assertion \ref{it_boucle} of Lemma \ref{lem_homogene}, there is exactly one edge in $\Lambda_0$ joining $v$ to $v_\Gamma$.
 Thus, $\Lambda_0$ is a star with center $v_\Gamma$.
-The incident edge groups $\grp{c_j}\subset \Gamma$ are non-conjugate in $\Gamma$ by ayclindricity at $v_\Gamma$ ($\Lambda_0$ is a tree of cylinders).
+The incident edge groups $\grp{c_j}\subset \Gamma$ are not conjugate in $\Gamma$ by ayclindricity at $v_\Gamma$ ($\Lambda_0$ is a tree of cylinders).

 By Assertion \ref{it_maxZ} of Lemma \ref{lem_homogene}, all edge groups of $\Lambda_0$ are maximal cyclic in $L_V$.
-This shows that $L_V^0$ is a multiple extension of centralizers and Lemma \ref{lem_direct_sum} concludes the proof. \end{proof}
+This shows that $L_V^0$ is a multiple extension of centralizers and Lemma \ref{lem_direct_sum} concludes the proof of the first part.